Fraunhofer-AISEC/omejdn-server/README.md

 To request an access token, you need to generate a JWT Bearer token as per [RFC7523](https://tools.ietf.org/html/rfc7523#section-2.2).
-You may use the script `create_test_token.rb` to generate a JWT Bearer token with your private key.
+You may use the script `scripts/create_test_token.rb` to generate a JWT Bearer token with your private key.
 **Note**: You need to generate the respective private key yourself.
 It is not part of this repo.